ICWangRD/ICWangRD/README.md

-- 👋 Hi, I’m @ICWangRD
+- 👋 Hi, I’m @ICWang
-- 👀 I’m interested ASIC and Python
+- 👀 I’m interested ASIC
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...